AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 ## Models Implemented
 ### UNET Model:
 <br>
-Implementing the traditional UNET architecture, widely known for its efficiency in medical image segmentation tasks.
+Implementing the traditional UNET architecture, which is widely known for its efficiency in medical image segmentation tasks.
 The model was trained on a dataset of labeled retinal images to accurately identify and segment areas affected by diabetic retinopathy.
 The training scripts along with the metrics are available in the Single_UNET directory of the repository.
 </br>
 </br>